alfanzain/instagram-toxic-antidote/README.md

 But, I want to repent.

-I feel guilty.
+I feel so much guilty.

-I need to delete all my toxic track records.
+I need to clear my toxic track records completely.

-I need the antidote.
+I need the **antidote**.